10kh-at-rb/poodr/notes/chapter_2.md

 2. You are blurring the distinction between data and objects.
 Most of the time thinking of everything as objects is fine.

 #### Hide Data Structures
-If you have a methods needs to understand how data in structure in order to use it that means that anytime the data changes you have to rewrite the method.
+If you have methods that need to understand how data is structured in order to use it that means that anytime the data changes you have to rewrite the method.
 It is better wrap a complex data structure in a `Struct` or even its own `class` so that you can send messages to it to get the data you need.

 This technique is especially important when dealing with data that comes from somewhere else, like another object or user input.
 That data can change anytime.